ticgal/glpiagentutils/README.md

 ## Disclaimer
 You can use them at your own risk.
-If you need professional support, please get in touch with us.
+If you need professional support, please don't hesitate to get in touch with us.

 ## What are GLPI Agent Utils?